The Best Rhinestone Glue For Elastic Fabrics

 Rhinestone Trays

 You’ll also need somewhere to place the crystals while working with them.
-Some sets, like the one from AliExpress, already come with trays, but if you’re looking for cuter yet still practical alternatives, check these out:
+Some sets already come with trays, but you can also buy them separately.

 Other Ways to Heat the Rhinestones.